-“In terms of supporting the over-burdened peristaltic (or bowel) movement during the next few weeks, magnesium is important,” explains Henrietta Norton, founder of Wild Nutrition.
-As the mineral is water-soluble, it needs to be supplied in the diet every day and one of the best ways to ensure you get enough is to eat your greens.
-“Leafy green vegetables are a tremendously good source of magnesium as well as other immune boosting nutrients,” Norton says.
-“You could juice them into a smoothie, but naturopathically it is thought that green veg are more easily digested warm at this time of year and a watercress soup is among the best options.”
+“In terms of supporting bowel movements (which can be over-burdened at this time of year), magnesium is important,” explains Henrietta Norton, founder of Wild Nutrition.
+The mineral is water-soluble, so needs to be included in the diet every day and one of the best ways to ensure you get enough is to eat your greens.
+“Leafy green vegetables are a tremendously good source of magnesium,” Norton says.
+“You could juice them into a smoothie, but it is thought that green veg are more easily digested warm at this time of year and a watercress soup is among the best options.”

 Tara Stiles, the model and yogi who is author of Yoga Cures (Three Rivers Press; £12.99) suggests some simple yoga moves can help to offset the effects of bloating after a large festive meal.
 Of course, she says, the best approach is to do yoga daily, but the Down Dog Split posture should offer something of a quick fix.
 Start on your hands and knees, fingers spread wide.
 Tuck your toes in and lift your hips, pressing your back into a ‘downward dog’ position.
 Reach your heels towards the ground and relax your shoulders and neck.
 Stay here for five long breaths.
 Inhale and then lift your right leg up behind you, keeping hips square.
 Lift upwards from the back of your thigh to lift the leg a little higher.
 Press down through both hands.
 Stay here for three breaths.
 Repeat on the other side.